 PhD candidate at the S. Rajaratnam School of International Studies

-James Guild is a PhD candidate at the S. Rajaratnam School of International Studies in Singapore, with a research focus on Indonesia’s political economy.
-He can be reached at [email protected].
-Follow him on Twitter @jamesjguild
+The writer is a PhD candidate at the S. Rajaratnam School of International Studies in Singapore, with a research focus on Indonesia’s political economy.

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.